What is SNAP?

 - You can’t buy non-food items, such as paper products, household and personal hygiene supplies, alcoholic beverages, tobacco products, vitamins, medication, pet foods, foods eaten in the store, or hot ready-to-eat "deli" food with your card.

-- You can also use your benefits at local grocery stores, with Instacart, and online at Aldi, Amazon, Hugo’s Family Marketplace and Walmart, as well as at some farmers’ markets.
+- You can use your SNAP benefits at local grocery stores, with Instacart, and online at Aldi, Amazon, Hugo’s Family Marketplace and Walmart, as well as at some farmers’ markets.

 Applying for SNAP